-With hundreds of waterfalls to choose from in the Upper Peninsula, these eight are particularly stunning in mid-to-late April and early May when melting snow and ice, rainstorms and increased groundwater make them roar with gusto.
+These eight waterfalls are particularly stunning in mid-to-late April and early May when melting snow and ice, rainstorms and increased groundwater make them roar with gusto.